Convert GIF to WebP on Windows: 3 Methods

 Why animated WebP instead of GIF

-GIF stores a full raster per frame and caps at 256 colors.
-Animated WebP uses modern compression, supports lossy and lossless modes, and typically produces smaller files at similar visual quality.
+GIF caps at 256 colors per frame.
+Animated WebP supports lossy and lossless modes and typically produces smaller files at similar visual quality.

 | Factor | GIF | Animated WebP |